marinapapap/weather-react-app/README.md

 # Weather App

-# The App
+## The App

 A full-stack application with a RESTful api, that takes a location from the user and provides the weather in that location.

 ## Project Goal

 This application is a simple idea that I completed, as a solo project, shortly after the Makers bootcamp.
-It enabled me to consolidate a lot of my learnings from the course and provided a platform to do deeper research into concepts that I could make work, but couldn't confidently explain why it worked (e.g. async await vs callbacks).
+It enabled me to consolidate a lot of my learnings from the course and provided a platform to do deeper research into concepts that I could make work, but couldn't confidently explain why it worked (e.g. async await).

 ## The Tech